dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/databricks-qs.md

 Now that you have a repository configured, you can initialize your project and start development in dbt Cloud:

 1. Click **Develop** from the upper left.
 It might take a few minutes for your project to spin up for the first time as it establishes your git connection, clones your repo, and tests the connection to the warehouse.
-2. Above the file tree to the left, click **Initialize your project**.
+2. Above the file tree to the left, click **Initialize dbt project**.
 This builds out your folder structure with example models.
-3. Make your initial commit by clicking **Commit**.
-Use the commit message `initial commit`.
+3. Make your initial commit by clicking **Commit & Sync**.
+Use the commit message `initial commit` and click **Commit**.
 This creates the first commit to your managed repo and allows you to open a branch where you can add new dbt code.
 4. You can now directly query data from your warehouse and execute `dbt run`.
 You can try this out now:
     - In the IDE's editor, add this query:
         ```sql
         select * from default.jaffle_shop_customers
         ```
     - In the command line bar at the bottom, enter `dbt run` and click **Enter**.
+You should see a `dbt run succeeded` message.

 ## Build your first model
 1. Click **Develop** from the upper left of dbt Cloud.
 You need to create a new branch since the main branch is now set to read-only mode.
 2. Click **Create branch**.
 You can name it `add-customers-model`.
-3. Click **Develop** from the upper left of dbt Cloud.
-4. Click the **...** next to the Models directory, then select **Create file**.
+3. Click the **...** next to the Models directory, then select **Create file**.
-5. Name the file `models/customers.sql`, then click **Create**.
+4. Name the file `models/customers.sql`, then click **Create**.
-6. Copy the following query into the file and click **Save File**.
+5. Copy the following query into the file and click **Save**.

 ```sql
 with customers as (